silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 {% include pattern-figure.html image="/assets/images/Marco-avatar.png" caption="" width="95" height="95" %}

-###  Eager Marco

-New to banking and looking for a solution to buy and receive money without opening one.

-{% include pattern-figure.html image="/assets/images/Elisa-avatar.png" caption="" width="95" height="95" %}

 ### Inquisitive Elisa

 Has an account with a competitor but would like to switch, if the process is straightforward.